peterloes/SmartAnimalTraps/README.md

 The radio handheld transmitter is able to open and close the shutter.
 Electronical release range of 70 metres tested in urban environment.

 Light barrier 1 and light barrier 2 are connected with logic AND.
-Both lightbarriers needs a falling edge (to 0V) to close the shutter.
+Both light barriers needs a falling edge (to 0V) to close the shutter.

 Light barrier 1 and light barrier 2 is forbidden to open the Shutter.